Vanessa’s graphic design work placement in the UK

-Following a dream career
+Following your dream career

 I am learning about what I am interested in and where I need to develop more.
 In this role, I can find out which industry I really enjoy because I can be working in the education industry, then the fashion industry, and then suddenly the medical industry!